 In such a system, there might still be a requirement to work in order to gain access to material needs, and there might still be authoritarian measures used to direct production.
 However, it would not be capitalism.
 The surplus would not take the form of value, but simply its physical form – the material output produced in excess of the needs of social reproduction.

 Equally possible is that we might choose to organize our activities in such a way that income was no longer tied to work.
 Material needs could be met through the free distribution of the output of mechanized production processes.
 Required resources and facilities for human endeavors could be made freely available.
 Human activity could then be genuinely free and associations between individuals voluntary.
-(See Full Employment and the Environment for a brief reflection on some of the possibilities.)

 For capitalism to remain despite a high degree of mechanization, it would instead be necessary that at least some human activity continued to be value production.
 That would require that some human endeavors were only enabled within the context of value production, just as is the case in our present society.